shadowsocks/openwrt-shadowsocks/README.md

-Shadowsocks-libev for OpenWrt with ss-server
+Shadowsocks-libev-full for OpenWrt (with ss-server)
 ===

 简介